krestfield/docs/certdog/active_directory_integration.md

 Note that when an AD user authenticates their account will then appear in the *Users* list in Certdog.
 This will show what Certdog Teams the user is a member of (based on their AD group membership).
 None of the details for AD accounts can be managed via Certdog - they continue to be managed via Active Directory only

+If an AD user is not a member of any group mapped to a Team, they can still login to Certdog but will have no access to any Certificate Issuers.
+If the Setting *Users can see* is set to **All Certificates** then they will also be able to view certificates in the system but will not be able to carry out any operations on them

 <br>

 ### Configuring the Active Directory Credential